treytomes/micro-hack/README.md

 # TODO

-* Need to make the kobolds just a bit smarter.
 * Add a speed attribute and give each action a cost.
 * Implement inventory and items.
 * Need more UI.